Kei Nishikori – ATP #710 – Player Profile, Match Statistics & Bio

 Kei Nishikori won the title at Brisbane and two semifinals in 2019.
 He dominated on clay with a 10-5 record.
 He went 15-8 on hard.
 Nishikori executed at 42% on break chances, averaged only 0.19 double faults per game, and dominated second serve returns at 55%.

 Nishikori captured four titles in 2014, winning Tokyo, Memphis, Barcelona, and Kuala Lumpur.
-The Japanese player also reached finals at Madrid and US Open and four semifinals, including Paris.
+The Japanese player also reached finals at Madrid and US Open and three semifinals, including Paris.
 On clay: a strong 10-2.
-On hard: 36-10.
-He dominated second serve returns at 53%, held firm saving 64% of breakpoints faced, and executed at 42% on break chances.
+On hard: 34-8.
+He showed resilience saving 64% breakpoints when threatened, rarely gave away free points at second serve with 55% success, and executed at 42% on break chances.

 The Japanese player won the title at Memphis and one semifinal in 2013.
 He dominated on clay with a 8-4 record.
 He went 24-13 on hard.
 He dominated second serve returns at 55%, showed mental strength converting 43% of breakpoints, and challenged servers with 31% on first return.

-The Japanese player delivered an impressive 2010 campaign.
+The Japanese player bounced back impressively in 2010.
 He won four titles at Sarasota Challenger, Savannah Challenger, Knoxville Challenger, and Binghamton Challenger.
-Record: 26-4.
-Surface breakdown: clay 10-0, hard 16-4.
+Record: 29-13.
+Challenger record: 26-4.
+By Challenger/ITF surface: clay 10-0, hard 16-4.
 He won 55% on second serve, won 72% on first serve, and converted 46% of break opportunities.

 Kei Nishikori won the title at Delray Beach and one semifinal in 2008.
-He broke into the top 100.
 Competing on hard: 13-7.
 He collected 2 wins against top-20 opponents.
 He captured one title at Bermuda Challenger.
 On the Challenger/ITF circuit: 10-3.

-Kei Nishikori gained ranking points at Futures level in 2007.
-He reached two finals at USA F8 and Carson Challenger.
-Season record: 9-8.
-Results on hard: 9-7.
+Kei Nishikori advanced to a quarterfinal at Indianapolis during 2007.
+He cracked the top 10 for the first time in his career.
+At lower-tier events, he reached two finals at USA F8 and Carson Challenger.
+Lower-tier record: 9-8.
+Record on hard in lower tier: 9-7.

 Kei Nishikori competed at Futures/ITF level in 2006.
 He captured one title at Mexico F18.
 Additional semifinals at USA F24 and Mexico F4.
 Record: 17-9.
-Competing on hard: 14-5.
+Challenger/ITF hard record: 14-5.

 Kei Nishikori Match History - All Surfaces